Ojas-Gulati/cookie/README.md

 # cookie
-Cookie is a short, simple and succinct programming language.
-(Right now, it's work in progress)
+Cookie is ~a short, simple and succinct programming language.
+(Right now, it's work in progress)~ discontinued :(

 # Get started!
 Cookie is Node driven, and it works like this (as of March 2016):